SophieAu/imperial-splendour-site/data/content/posts/2024-02-25-imperial-splendour-rise-of-the-republic-v1-3-poland-developers-blog.md

 date: 2024-03-10T13:42:19.023Z
 author:
   - QHH
-published: false
+published: true
-excerpt: Todays blog is all about Poland!
-So take a look what will be in our next upcoming update.
+excerpt: Today's blog is all about Poland!
+So take a look at what will be in our next upcoming update.
 ---
 <center>